hpe-storage/horizon-hpe-storage-ui/README.rst

 This plug-in extends the OpenStack Horizon Dashboard.

 It adds an "HPE Storage" panel to the Admin dashboard.
-When this panel is selected, the associated window will have tabs to manage/view HP Storage related data.
-One of these tabs will be labeled "3PAR SSMC Links", which will allow an admin user to associate an HP 3PAR SSMC instance with an OpenStack storage backend (as defined by /etc/cinder/cinder.conf).
+When this panel is selected, the associated window will have tabs to manage/view HPE Storage related data.
+One of these tabs will be labeled "3PAR SSMC Links", which will allow an admin user to associate an HPE 3PAR SSMC instance with an OpenStack storage backend (as defined by /etc/cinder/cinder.conf).

 Requirements